Ian8VT/Ian8VT.github.io/QGIS/Lab_6/lab.md

 ![subwards_drains_wet](https://github.com/Ian8VT/Ian8VT.github.io/blob/master/QGIS/Lab_6/subwards_drains_wet.png)

 This is a map of the subwards_drains_wet table created in the previous step.
 The step created a table in which the output only consists of subward polygons that intersect with drain data and contain wetlands.
+Subwards which do not meet this qualification are excluded from the output and will not be considered in further analysis.

 ```